firebase/firebase-admin-python/CONTRIBUTING.md

 This command will read the list of target environments from `tox.ini`, and execute tests in each of those environments.
 It will also generate a code coverage report at the end of the execution.

+### Test Coverage

+To review the test coverage, run `pytest` with the `--cov` flag.
+To view a detailed line by line coverage, use `pytest --cov --cov-report html` and point your browser to `fire:///<dir>/htmlcov/index.html`

 ### Repo Organization

 Here are some highlights of the directory structure and notable source files